full-stack-interview/LAMP-JQUERY-CSS-HTML/README.md

         information and text.
     6a.
 All elements should have id's/classes and should be in DIV or SPAN tags, all style should be handled via a linked CSS file.
     6b.
-The table can be a &lt;table&gt; tag, but extra consideration for an all-DIV
+The table can be a <table> tag, but extra consideration for an all-DIV
         solution.
     7. All data fetching and display should be via REST/JQuery/CSS.
 Your Jquery version preference.